 - Nachos – many places this is not just chips, but actually nachos loaded with meat and cheese

-- Grilled fish – very basic locally caught fish is good for any palate, young or old
+- Grilled fish / a la plancha – very basic locally caught fish is good for any palate, young or old

 When it comes to breakfast, we go for huevos rancheros or machaca burritos, but the kids can be less into it.
 Easy breakfast choices include:

 - Frutas – fruit plates can be loaded with delicious fresh fruit, but know that there may be surprises like guyaba and papaya, which are NOT favorites of our kids